lammas321/lammOS-LethalCompany/README.md

   - Entity power and the max that can spawn
   - Ect.

-You can create and run macros that'll run a set of commands you give it (`>CREATE-MACRO` and `>RUN-MACRO`), great for setting up a `kit` macro so that you can buy a lot of things you normally do quickly.
+You can create and run macros that'll run a set of commands you give them (`>CREATE-MACRO` and `>RUN-MACRO`), great for setting up a 'kit' macro so that you can buy a lot of things you normally do quickly.

-## Features
+## Config Options and Keybinds
 A clock has been added to the top right corner of the terminal, optional with the config option ShowTerminalClock.

 Using the left and right arrow keys while on the terminal will make you switch between radar targets on the ships monitor.
 Keybinds can be changed in the game's keybinds menu.

 Using the up and down arrow keys will let you go through your command history to run commands again or correct typos near the end of a command without having to type the full command again.
 Keybinds can be changed in the game's keybinds menu.

+You can choose the padding character used in commands that show lists of things with the config option ListPaddingChar.

+You can choose whether to show percentages (20%) or rarities (1/5) for things involving chance with the config option ShowPercentagesOrRarity.

 There is a synced config that allows you to change the maximum amount of items on the delivery dropship, set the maximum number of commands executable per second within macros, enable or disable commands, and change the prices for every moon, item, and unlockable.
-- All of these options will shared by the host to the rest of the players who also have the mod.
+- All of these options will be shared by the host to the rest of the players who also have the mod.
 Joining players are not required to have the mod, but purchases made by them will be corrected by the host and they won't be blocked from running vanilla commands.
   - The host is not required to have the mod either, as players joining with the mod will use the default synced config options and not their set options.

+You can optionally disable the introduction speech with the DisableIntroSpeech config option.

 # What's Planned
-Allowing the saving and loading of macros to and from more accessible .txt files within the config folder, allowing them to be shared with others more easily.
-- Either by adding save and load macro commands, or by switching from using es3 to plain text files.
+Potentially changing more of the text within the terminal to use other colors.

+Maybe adding conditional or looping instructions to macros?
+Maybe variables and being able to take user input?

 Showing the entity's base health when viewing one using the `>BESTIARY` command.
 - This isn't hard if done with fixed values, but will be annoying to do dynamically, which is how I'd want to do it.

 Supporting translations, or mods that change text in several areas in general.

-Fixing the possibility of any desyncing or inconsistencies occuring caused by other mods, so that the `>RELOAD` command doesn't need to be used.
-- This will take a lot of work to get to this point.

 # Known Incompatibilities